System criticised over hyponatraemia deaths

-Hyponatraemia: Health system criticised over child deaths
+Health system criticised over hyponatraemia child deaths

 NI's Department of Health could have saved the lives of some children whose deaths were investigated by the Hyponatraemia Inquiry, an expert says.